 Full-time employees of the Board of Regents of the University System of Georgia who are eligible to participate in the Tuition Remission and Reimbursement program should contact the Office of Human Resources for complete information.
-Some of the Clayton State University graduate degree programs participate in this program.
-Please contact the Graduate Program Coordinator to confirm that the program participates in this program.

 Refund Policy

 Refunds are granted only in limited cases as explained below.
 All refunds will be issued in the name of the student and by check only.
 If tuition and fees have been paid by federal or state funds, the refund will be made first to the issuing agency.